 Apparently, things are getting nasty with the Swiss directors accusing their Amsterdam opposites as being: “Reminiscent as Nazi Germany.”
 Poor Anne, how she would have wept over this jealous squabbling, and all in her name, as well!

-Today the iconic name Anne Frank is as familiar as Coca-Cola, Hollywood, Abba, and of course, Elvis.
+The iconic name Anne Frank remains as familiar as Coca-Cola, Hollywood, Abba and of course, Elvis.

 Today it is to be viewed under a plexus glass case in the attic in the building on 263/265 Prinsengracht in the city where her frightened family were confined during the Nazi occupation.

 Previously they were domiciled in South Amsterdam, a then middle-class area in a modern block of apartments at 37 Merwedeplein Plaza with its manicured lawn and cherry blossom trees.
 Now it seems to act rather like some silent guardian.
 Apparently, nothing much has changed since those peaceful pre War days.
 However, today there is a sculptured statue of Anne that graces the location, it depicts her standing with a suitcase in her hand and under her other arm, she grips a secure bundle.

 (An original sketch of how the Frank house would have looked)

 The old family apartment on the first floor has been lovingly restored to how it would have looked when the Frank family occupied it in the early 1940s.
 Of particular interest as well is a recently discovered silent film, lasting a mere twenty seconds, that records a departing wedding party leaving this building, then as the camera pans back the young Anne is seen leaning out of the window, watching the proceedings.
 Then walking towards the building’s front entrance is another young girl, who I rather suspect to be Anne’s elder sister, Margot.